patricklx/intellij-emberjs-experimental/README.md

 -------------------------------------------------------------------------------

 ![Navigate → Class...](doc/goto-class.png)
+Experimental:
+- Handlebars references for tags/mustache paths and tag attributes
+- Handlebars autocompletion for tags and mustache paths
+- Handlebars parameter hints for helpers/modifiers and components
+- Handlebars renaming for mustache ids and html tags

+Basic:
 - Ember.js project discovery when imported from existing sources
 - Automatically sets the language level to ES6
 - Marks `app`, `public` and `tests` folders as source, resource and test folders